+The project is a "bunker" style design made of reinforced concrete that is boxy with a flat roof, covered decks and stepped back flush with the face of the slope to minimize impacts to the rear of the dwelling.
+The home will be painted earth tone colors that blend with the bluff.
 The project is located within a mapped scenic resource area, and therefore must comply with General Plan Policy 5.10b (New Development within Visual Resource Areas), which states that new development should be designed and constructed to have minimal to no adverse impact on visual resources.
 General Plan/LCP policies 5.10.2 and 5.10.3 also require that development be evaluated against the context of the environment, utilize natural materials, blend with the area and integrate with landforms.
 General Plan/LCP policy 5.10.7 allows structures to be visible from a public beach where compatible with the pattern of existing development.

-Generally, impacts to existing public views occur when development extends into areas that are currently natural and are visible from the beach.
-In this case, the project site is located behind a line of existing single and two-story homes on the coast side of Beach Drive.
-The project is a "bunker" style design made of reinforced concrete.
-It is boxy with a flat roof, covered decks and is stepped back flush with the face of the slope to minimize landslide impacts to the rear of the dwelling.
-The home will be painted earth tone colors that blend with the bluff.
+Generally, impacts to existing public views occur when development extends into areas that are both natural and visible from the beach.
+In this case, the project site is located behind a line of existing one-story homes on the coast side of Beach Drive, and adjacent to existing single-family dwellings constructed in the late 1960's.

 The upper story of the proposed dwelling will be visible from the open beach at low tides.
 However, the design of the structure will be integrated into the Beach Drive neighborhood in terms of height, bulk, mass, scale, architectural style, color, and materials.
-The size of the proposed residence will comply with County standards for Floor Area Ratio and lot coverage.
-Stepping back the third floor to be flush with the hillside will break up the mass of the residence.
+The size of the proposed residence will be similar to recently approved homes.
+The residence will comply with County standards for lot coverage.
+A variance has been requested to exceed the allowed floor area ratio by approximately 265 square feet.
+The 265 square feet that exceed the limit are covered, third floor deck.
+There is also a small covered deck on the second floor.
+The need for the variance is evaluated in the next section.
+However, note that the decks contributes to the design in that stepping back a portion of the second and stepping the entire third floor back breaks up the mass of the residence.
+In addition, the use of different materials on the bottom floor helps in breaking up the massing.

 General Plan/LCP policies 8.6.5 and 8.6.6 require that development be complementary with the natural environment and that the colors and materials be chosen blend with the natural landforms.
-To comply with this policy, the proposed dwelling will incorporate earth-tone colored stucco to better blend in with the coastal bluff and vegetation behind the residence, minimizing the visual impact of the residence.
+To comply with this policy the proposed dwelling will incorporate earth-tone colored cement plaster on the top two floors in a light tan to brown color range, stone veneer on the bottom floor and copper roofing to better blend in with the coastal bluff and vegetation behind the residence, minimizing the visual impact of the residence.

-The County's Urban Designer evaluated the project for conformance with the County's Coastal Zone Design Criteria (Section 13.20.130) and the County's Site, Landscape, and Architectural Design Review Ordinance (Section 13.11) (Exhibit J).
+The County's Urban Designer evaluated the project for conformance with the County's Coastal Zone Design Criteria (Section 13.20.130) and the County's Site, Landscape, and Architectural Design Review Ordinance (Section 13.11) (Exhibit I).
 The Urban Designer determined the proposed single-family dwelling to be in conformance with all applicable provisions of these ordinances, including criteria regarding protection of the public viewshed and compatibility with the existing neighborhood and coastal setting.
 Although the project will be visible from the beach, the design, materials, and colors minimize the visual impact of the dwelling to the greatest extent possible while maintaining a similar bulk, mass, and scale to existing and proposed houses on the bluff side of Beach Drive.